Carderock Division of the Naval Surface Warfare Center

 The Carderock Division of the Naval Surface Warfare Center is one of eight Naval Sea Systems Command (NAVSEA) Surface Warfare Centers.
-The headquarters is located in Carderock, Maryland with the historic David Taylor Model Basin.
+The headquarters, located in Carderock, Maryland, includes the historic David Taylor Model Basin.
 The division includes remote sites across the United States concentrating on engineering, testing and modelling ship and ship's systems for the Navy.
-It consists of approximately 3,200 scientists, engineers and support personnel working in more than 40 disciplines ranging from fundamental science to applied/in-service engineering.
+It has about 3,200 scientists, engineers, and support personnel working in more than 40 disciplines from fundamental science to applied and in-service engineering.

 Description

 As a major component and field activity of the Naval Sea Systems Command, the Carderock Division provides cradle-to-grave support for its technical products over a wide range of scientific areas related to surface and undersea platforms.
 The Division addresses the full spectrum of applied maritime science and technology, from the theoretical and conceptual beginnings, through design and acquisition, to implementation and follow-on engineering.
 This includes all technical aspects of improving the performance of ships, submarines, military water craft, and unmanned vehicles, as well as research for military logistics systems.
 In addition, the Division is uniquely chartered by the U.S. Congress to support maritime industry.
-The facility specialises in:
+The facility specializes in: